flotiq/flotiq-docs/docs/Universe/pabbly.md

 ## Introduction

-For the purposes of this tutorial, we will create a pipeline that sends an email with the invitation for new event, when new event is created.
+For the purposes of this tutorial, we will create a pipeline that sends an email with the invitation for new event, when a new event is created.
 We will store the email list and the list of events in Flotiq cms.
 Unfortunately there is no dedicated Pabbly Connect trigger for Flotiq yet, so in this tutorial we will use Pabbly webhook trigger with [Flotiq custom webhooks](https://flotiq.com/docs/panel/webhooks/){target="_blank"}.